 We consider cabin living to be one of, if not the, most important part of camp.
 Our hope is that the cabin is a space that campers can call their home away from home and is a space where many lasting memories are made!

 All the names of the cabins come from a variety of Native American languages.
 They may look hard to pronounce and difficult to remember, but the staff are always around to help if campers forget!
-The cabins have always been Native American in theme, so we continue with tradition and use the same names today.
 On one of the first nights of camp, each cabin learns about the person or place that their cabin is named after.
 We want to make sure the history of these Native Americans is passed along and honored.
 We also will do some education on the land that Foley is on and the tribes that lived here.
 Become familiar with the names before camp: